svylabs/protection-market/WHITEPAPER.md

 - Is consumed first in liquidation
 - Directly improves loan health metrics

 Protection exists only while third-party collateral is present.
-There are **no insurance claims and no payouts to borrowers**.
+There are **no insurance claims and no payouts to borrowers**, and underwriter principal is not guaranteed.

 ---